 · Referral form from GP, A&E, hospital, surgeon, physio etc

 · Any splinting that you may have been given for your injury

 What If I Need To Change Or Cancel My Appointment?

-Please notify our receptionist Brenda as soon as possible so that she can reschedule your appointment.
+Please notify our receptionist Wendy as soon as possible so that she can reschedule your appointment.
 Or leave a message with our answering service and we will reply to your call.

 We provide a text reminder service to mobile phones, giving you 24 hours notice of your appointment.

 Clients arriving late, but within their appointment time allocation, may receive a shorter consultation due to the arrival of the next booked patient.